|Best for carpets||McCulloch MC1275 Heavy-Duty Steam Cleaner||SEE IT||

 If you’re working with hard surfaces, especially wood, you need to make sure the cleaner you’ve chosen is compatible to avoid any damage.
 First, double-check that your floors are sealed, and that goes for other materials, too, like linoleum, granite, and marble.
 If they’re not sealed, do not steam them.
 (The best thing to do is check with the manufacturer, but a quick test is to spill a few droplets of water on the floor.
 If they bead, you’re sealed.)

 Once you’ve confirmed that your floors are appropriate for steaming, choose the proper gentle accessory—for example, a flat-surface tool (not a scrub brush or scraper) and make sure to set your machine to “low.”
-The last thing you want to do while sanitizing your floors is accidentally damage them.
+The last thing you want to do while sanitizing your floors is to accidentally damage them.

 The best floor steam cleaner?
 A Bissell steam cleaner is pretty much the gold standard in the category.
 All the accessories conveniently hook onto the base, which still weighs only 6 pounds, making it easy to schlep around.
 The 25-foot power cord makes it easy to move around, and it can be used everywhere from your grout to the inside of your oven.